Contents

 Preconditions and invariants

-The SUBMITTED → SETTLED move is a compare-and-set against the saga's current state.
+The SUBMITTED → SETTLED move is a compare-and-set against the saga’s current state.
 If two settles race the same saga, only the first wins.
-The loser's compare-and-set fails, which rolls back its two postings and its queued event, so the seller is never paid twice (see assertAdvanced).
+The loser’s compare-and-set fails, which rolls back its two postings and its queued event, so the seller is never paid twice (see assertAdvanced); its retry finds the payout settled and answers duplicate.

 Because the posted amounts come from the reserve and the locked rate, the ledger’s conservation, backing, and no-overdraft invariants hold unchanged after a settle.